 This is a descriptive study utilizing 90 out of 114 permanent faculty members determined by the Slovin’s formula.
 The study was conducted at Capiz State University (CapSU) Main Campus, Roxas City for the school year 2011-2012.

 The data needed in the study were gathered with the use of a self made questionnaire which was subjected for face validation to the panel of experts.
-To determine its reliability it was pretested to 30 teachers not included in the study.
+To determine its reliability it was pretested to 30 teachers, not included in the study.
 A Cronbach alpha of .974 indicates that the questionnaire is reliable.

 Majority or 52.8 % of the respondents were female, with ages 46-60 years old, having an academic rank of associate professor and were married.